ckrez/it358-chn/docs/preparing.md

 that docker is set to start on boot.
 Finally, we'll reboot the system to ensure a clean starting point.

 Paste the following line into the terminal window for both the CHN Server host as well as the honeypot host.
-You will be prompted to provide your password as we're running the pivelleged command `sudo`, which means "run as super-user".
+You will be prompted to provide your password as we're running the privileged command `sudo`, which means "run as super-user".

 ```bash
 sudo apt update && sudo apt upgrade -y && sudo apt install docker-compose -y && sudo usermod -aG docker ubuntu && sudo systemctl enable docker && sudo reboot